gia-uh/argo/README.md

 This is not meant to be a production-ready REST server, it doesn't handle conversation context automatically (meaning you need to mantain and pass the whole conversation in each request) and it currently doesn't support streaming mode.

+### Multi-Agent Systems

+Building on top of the Agent abstraction, **ARGO** proposes a multi-agent architecture based on a typed message board.
+A `System` instance is a collection of agents that can communicate with each other by posting messages to a message board.
+The message board is typed, and agents respond to messages of the right types, and place their responses back in the same board.

+This allows building complex multi-agent systems where tasks are automatically split, delegated, and coordinated among agents, with very loose coupling, as no agent needs to know the implementation details (or even the existence of) other agents.

+The multi-agent system implements the `Agent` protocol so it can be used as a single agent in another system, or fired up as a CLI or FastAPi-enabled web service.

+Since **ARGO** aims to be a lightweight framework, by default it provides a development-friendly message board that is synchronous and in-memory.
+However, it is easy to implement a message board that is asynchronous and distributed, or that persists messages to a database, or that uses a message broker, or any other implementation that fits your needs.

+In the examples, we provide a simple implementation of a message board that uses Redis a message broker and persistence backend.

 ## Documentation